Hari-Nagarajan/fairgame/README.md

   "amazon_website": "smile.amazon.com"
 }
 ```
-7. In File Explorer, double click the `_Amazon.bat` file in the FairGame folder.
+7. In File Explorer, double click the `_Amazon.bat` file in the FairGame folder. ***DON'T USE ADMINSTRATIVE MODE***.
 Type in your amazon email address when asked for your amazon login ID.
 Type in your amazon account password when asked for your amazon password.
 Type in a password for your credentials (this can be whatever you want, it just encrypts your account email/password file)
 8. Verify that the bot successfully makes it to the place your order page with the item you put in the config file.
 If it does not, then you messed something up above.
 Fix it
 9. Edit the config file with what you want
 10. Remove `--test` from `_Amazon.bat`